lesesalen/lesebot/README.md

 ## Production

+**NOTE:** This bot is automatically deployed whenever a new commit is pushed to `main`, and once it is built and the Docker image is pushed the changes go live.
+This takes approximately four minutes from when a commit lands on `main`.

 ### Automatically

-For a very quick and easy deploy of your bot, you can quickly edit the `deploy.sh` file and change the name from `lesebot` to whatever you want it to be and then just run it from the command line `./deploy.sh`.

-**NOTE:** This bot is automatically deployed whenever a tag is pushed, so to automatically deploy simply run create a new tag and then `git push` and it'll automagically be updated in about five minutes (depending on whether it has to reinstall dependencies).

-### Manually

 For production, I recommend hosting the bot in a Docker container and running that.
-It is fairly straight forward:
+It is fairly straight forward: edit the `deploy.sh` file and change the name from `lesebot` to whatever you want it to be and then just run it from the command line `./deploy.sh`.

+If you want to do this manually you can look at the commands that are run in `deploy.sh` and run them yourself, just remembe to build the bot locally first:

 ```sh
 $ docker build -t <name> .